canonical/charmed-openstack-upgrader/developing/how-to-update-openstack-upgrade-path.md

 ## `cou/utils/openstack_lookup.csv`

-This file define an OpenStack lookup dictionary based on the version of the components.
+This file defines an OpenStack lookup dictionary based on the version of the components.

 The information should be updated regularly to include new OpenStack releases and